 As tasty as tots are by themselves, I have to say that tots also make a great ingredient in all sorts of dishes.
 Take these Cuban-Style Smashed Tots for instance – I’m pretty sure those would be an awesome gametime snack!
 Or what about a breakfast frittata topped with crispy tots?
 That has weekend brunch written all over it!

 If you’re looking for the ultimate winter comfort food meal, then put this Crispy Tot Chili Casserole on the list.
 It’s an easy meal to make, and it’s sure to have everyone asking for it again soon!
 I know I’m planning on making this casserole again really soon here in our house.
-Check out the product finder to find Grown In Idaho Super Crispy Tots near you.
+The flavor is fantastic!

 Did you make this Crispy Tot Chili Casserole?
 Leave a comment, or snap a photo and tag me on Instagram (@Spicedblog).
 I’d love to see your version!